 Heritage Statement, Leicester

-Border Archaeology (BA) has been commissioned to carry out a Heritage Statement (HS) regarding a planning application for the conversion of former outbuildings into serviced offices near Leicester.
-The results of the HS are briefly summarised thus:
+A Heritage Statement was undertaken regarding a planning application for the conversion of former outbuildings into serviced offices.

 Heritage StatementLocation: Heritage Statement

-- Recent archaeological investigations to the N of the site have revealed evidence of medieval ridge and furrow and undated features of possible earlier date (MLC 2082; MLC 2469).
+- Recent archaeological investigations revealed evidence of medieval ridge and furrow

-The mid to late 19th century coach house/stable block at Humberstone Park may be regarded as a heritage asset of Medium significance, due to its close association with the former mid-19th century mansion of Meadow House (now a café and nursery, immediately east of the site) and the adjoining cottage of The Lodge (built in 1876) to the northwest.
+The mid to late 19th century coach house/stable block was regarded as a heritage asset of Medium significance, due to its close association with the former mid-19th century mansion of Meadow House and the adjoining cottage of The Lodge, built in 1876.